How to celebrate Thanksgiving during COVID-19

 However, gatherings are limited and many of us have decided to stay home to keep everyone safe.
-Some will host Thanksgiving outdoors or keep it small, but if your traditional plans were cancelled and you’re staying in this Thanksgiving, we’ve got lots of ways to make it a holiday to remember.
+Some will host Thanksgiving outdoors or keep it small, but if your traditional plans were cancelled and you’re staying in this Thanksgiving, we’ve got lots of ways to make it a holiday to remember (even in a smaller space).
 Food, friends and family included.

 Keep your traditions, just tweak them a bit

 Is your Thanksgiving dinner usually a feast of turkey and all the fixings?
 Just because you may not have a large gathering to enjoy it with, doesn’t mean you have to scratch it altogether!

 Instead, we suggest practicing your favourite traditions, but changing them up so you can do it from home.
 Here are some ideas:

 • Plan a virtual dinner with family and friends – get out your best linens, set your table with colourful leaves, gourds and candles, and time your dinner with a toast by video chat.

 • Bake a pie together – does someone in your family have all the tricks when it comes to baking the best pies?
 Video chat and walk through it together, then dig in.
 Aside from the delicious smell, you’ll also get to enjoy a treat.